WicNaradha/GameOfCats-Naradha/README.md

 math
 random

+## How to play:

+Please refer to the FOP_Assignment_W.M.Naradha_20469160.pdf for user guide and also other simulations that were completed with the application.

 ## Contents:

 The file map shows all the contents in the program, the plots in the respective results folders are removed.